salma-emara/aps105-book/textbook/chapters/chapter10-strings/what-are-strings.md

 char* pStr = "Wow";
 ```

 This would create a variable named `pStr` that can hold an address to a character.
 This same statement creates an array of characters having "Wow" terminated by null in the **constants and global variables** memory segment.
-We are also setting the address stored in `pStr` to be the address of the first character of the string "Wow".
+We are also setting the address stored in `pStr` to be the address of the first character of the string "Wow" as shown in the figure below.

-You can change the address stored in `pStr` to the address of another constant string "Cat" as shown in the following figure.

 ```{figure} ./images/pointer-to-const-string.png
 :alt: Change upper case `'H'` to lower case `'h'`